fljamie/kodi_trakt_integration/README.md

 # Trakt Search & Watchlist for Kodi

 Search for movies, TV shows, and actors, then add them to your custom Trakt lists.
+Orignialy built for use on a Vero 5 running Kodi 21.3
 ---

 ## Features